studybug/Stack-Overflow-Survey-Analysis/README.md

 **Here are a few questions to the 2019 database I prompted:**
 - Question 1: What are the most common coding languages?
 What are the least common coding languages?
 - Question 2: What is the job satisfaction with coding?
-- Question 3: What is the job satisfaction with JavaScript code (the code that is most in demand)?**
+- Question 3: What is the job satisfaction with JavaScript code (the code that is most in demand)?

+As a Udacity student, I created a blog post in response to my findings:

 You can find the official published results here: